FEATURES | SCHEDULE | ELIGIBILITY | FAQ

 SCHEDULE

-Fellows attend an orientation in early September.
-In October they attend the annual Reducetarian Summit, where they are invited to participate in the full range of enriching conference activities and networking opportunities.
+In October, Fellows attend the annual Reducetarian Summit, where they are invited to participate in the full range of enriching conference activities and networking opportunities.

 June–August

-The year concludes with a ceremony celebrating the Fellows’ hard work and accomplishments.
-Each Fellow gives a short presentation about their experience to Fellowship staff, residency supervisors, and the incoming cohort, as well as any friends or family they wish to include.
+The year concludes with a ceremony celebrating the Fellows’ hard work and accomplishments in late August.
+Each Fellow gives a presentation about their experience to Fellowship staff, internship supervisors, and friends and family.

 ALUMNI BENEFITS